at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 You are still an employee and effectively being paid not to work, you should not undertake any work for the employer who has furloughed you.
 The minimum you will receive is 80% of your salary or wages, if your pay varies the 80% limit will be taken from the same months earnings last year, average monthly earnings for the previous tax year (19/20) or the average monthly earnings since you started working for your employer – whichever is available and/or the highest.

 You are able to work for another employer whilst being furloughed but the hours you work must not be the same times as the job you have been furloughed from because you are still employed for these hours and your employer is effectively paying you to stay at home during your normal working hours.
 For example if you normally work 9am-5pm, Monday-Friday you could get a temporary weekend and/or evening job.
-It is important to note that your tax free earning allowance will stay will your original job so you will be taxed on all of your earnings from a second job whilst furloughed.
+It is important to note that your tax free earning allowance will stay will your original job, that you are furloughed from, so you will be taxed on all of your earnings from a second job.

 If you intend to find alternative employment during the time your employer is not trading it may be simpler to ask your employer for a temporary unpaid lay-off.
 You should request this in writing so that the employer has a record of your request, you should also receive a response from your employer in writing.